streamingfast/injective-subgraph-example/README.md

 ### Get Substreams API Token (Optional)
 If you intend to run a local graph-node instance, you will need to get a substreams API token.
 You local graph-node instance needs to connect to the substreams API to get source data.
 To interact with the substreams API, it needs to set an API token.
-You can get it by following the instructions on the [authentification section](https://substreams.streamingfast.io/documentation/consume/authentication) in the `Streaming Fast` documentation.
+You can get it by following the instructions on the [authentification section](https://substreams.streamingfast.io/documentation/consume/authentication) in the `StreamingFast` documentation.

 ### Install Docker (Optional)
 If you intend to run a local graph-node instance, you will need to install Docker.
 You can do it by following the instructions on the [official Docker website](https://docs.docker.com/get-docker/).